Correlations of multiplicative functions in function fields: Introduction and Results

 Let $q$ be a fixed prime power and denote by $\mathbb{F}_q[t]$ the ring of polynomials in $t$ over $\mb{F}_q$.
-Our focus in this paper is on analogues of \eqref{eq_shortsum} and \eqref{eq_correlation} over $\mb{F}_q[t]$.
-These results have applications, in particular to the Erd\H{o}s discrepancy problem over $\mathbb{F}_q[t]$ (which turns out to be, in a sense, more delicate than its counterpart in the integer setting).
-In the course of the proofs, we will need a \emph{larger class of characters} to formulate our results about \eqref{eq_correlation} than what is needed in the integer setting.
-To this end, we develop a substantial amount of pretentious number theory over $\mathbb{F}_q[t].$
+Our focus in this paper is on analogues of~\eqref{eq_shortsum} and~\eqref{eq_correlation} over $\mb{F}_q[t]$.
+These results have applications, in particular, to the Erd\H{o}s discrepancy problem over $\mathbb{F}_q[t]$, which we study in our follow-up paper~\cite{kmt-edp}.
+In the course of the proofs of our main results, we develop a substantial amount of pretentious number theory over $\mathbb{F}_q[t].$

 Let $\mathcal{M}$ denote the set of monic polynomials in $\mathbb{F}_q[t].$ Also, denote by $\mathcal{M}_{\leq N}$ and $\mathcal{M}_N$ the sets of monic polynomials of degree $\leq N$ or $=N$, respectively.
 Let $\mathcal{P}$ be the set of irreducible monic polynomials in $\mathbb{F}_q[t].$ Again, define $\mathcal{P}_{\leq N}$ and $\mathcal{P}_N$ similarly.
 Finally, let $\mathbb{U}$ stand for the unit disc of the complex plane.